For all media Inquiries please contact:

 Patricia A. Polansky, RN, MS

-Pat Polansky is the director of policy and communications for the Center to Champion Nursing in America, an initiative of AARP, the AARP Foundation and the Robert Wood Johnson Foundation.
-Pat directs policy, communications and outreach strategies contributing to the Future of Nursing: Campaign for Action, a nationwide effort to transform health care through nursing.
+Pat Polansky is the director for Program Development & Implementation for the Center to Champion Nursing in America, an initiative of AARP, the AARP Foundation and the Robert Wood Johnson Foundation.
+Polansky directs policy and program strategies contributing to the Campaign, with a focus on nursing education, leadership and interprofessional collaboration.

 An expert on nursing, aging issues and long term care, Pat worked as assistant commissioner for the Division of Aging and Community Services (DACS) in the New Jersey (NJ) Department of Health and Senior Services where she oversaw programs designed to improve access to services for the state's 1.5 million older adults that would improve their well-being, allow them to remain independent, and continue to live in their respective communities.